Exploring Ultra Rapid Data Assimilation Based on Ensemble Transform Kalman Filter with the Lorenz 96 Model: EXPERIMENT

 Then, the procedure for the URDA experiments is explained.
 From the 293 steps of the true states and analysis ensembles saved in the OSSE, the $t$-th step is extracted and used as the true state $\mathbf{x}_{0}^{tru}$ and the analysis ensemble $\mathbf{X}_{0}^{a}$ at the initial time in the time interval $\left[0,\ T\right]$.
-The end of the time interval is set to $T=32$ days, a long period.
-It is intended to evaluate the behavior of URDA over the period until forecast accuracy sufficiently converges.
+The end of the time interval $T$ is set to $7$ days, within which the tangent linear approximation is expected to be functional.
 Subsequently, the baseline forecast $\mathbf{X}_{k \mid 0}^{f} \left(0<k \leq T\right)$ is computed by integrating the Lorenz 96 model from the analysis ensemble $\mathbf{X}_{0}^{a}$.
 In the same manner, the true state $\mathbf{x}_{j}^{tru} \left(0<j \leq T\right)$ is computed.
 Then, the observation $\mathbf{y}_{j}^{o}$ used in the URDA experiments is generated by adding Gaussian noise $\mathcal{N}(0,1)$ to the true state $\mathrm{x}_{j}^{tru}$.
-The settings regarding observation, such as observation interval, observation dimension, and observation operator, are basically consistent with the previous OSSE.
+As URDA assumes the assimilation of high-frequency observations, the observation interval is set to $\Delta t=0.01$.
+Other settings related to observation, such as the observation dimension and observation operator, are basically consistent with those used in the previous OSSE.
 Then, URDA is performed using the baseline forecast $\mathbf{X}_{k \mid 0}^{f}$ and the observation $\mathbf{y}_{j}^{o}$.
-This process is applied to all stored data for $t=1, \dotsc, 293$ steps, and statistical evaluations are eventually conducted for performance metrics such as the root mean square error (RMSE) and the spread.
+This process is applied to all stored data for $t=1, \dotsc, 293$ steps, and statistical evaluations are eventually conducted for performance metrics described later.